stakater/mto-docs/content/crds-api-reference/extensions.md

 The above CR creates an Extension for the Tenant named `tenant-sample` with the following configurations:

-- `purgeAppProjectOnDelete`: If set to `true`, the AppProject will be deleted when the Extension is deleted.
+- `onDeletePurgeAppProject`: If set to `true`, the AppProject will be deleted when the Extension is deleted.
 - `sourceRepos`: List of repositories to sync with ArgoCD.
 - `appProject`: Configuration for the AppProject.
     - `clusterResourceWhitelist`: List of cluster-scoped resources to sync.